 - Child Tax Credit, provided they are not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190, as assessed by Her Majesty’s Revenue and Customs.1

-In January 2011 about 1.2 million pupils were known to be eligible for FSM.
 The Government recognises the benefits of healthy school meals and is committed to continuing to provide free school meals to families who need them.
 Healthy school meals can help to improve children’s readiness to learn and their behaviour at school, and can also help to establish healthy eating habits for life.